esnet/netshell/README.md

 2. In some circumstances, ODL does not play well with the NetShell security manager (the exact conditions are not completely known).
-If this is believed to be a problem, the security manager can be disabled by copying the ```netshell.json``` file from the NetShell source tree to the top level of the ODL Karaf installation and setting the value of the
+If this is believed to be a problem, the security manager can be disabled by creating a ```netshell.json``` file in the top level of the ODL Karaf installation and setting the value of the
     ```securityManagerDisabled``` parameter to 1.

 3. Start up the ODL Karaf container from the top-level directory of the ODL Karaf installation with ```bin/karaf```.